Louvers & Solar control Print Glass in a Library in Chicago

 Contact Us for Printed Glass in Your Region

 "double-vision dot pattern", with precisely controlled density and layer thickness, enabled precise control of the light and heat passing through the dome.
 The black color faces up, making it less visible from the outside; and the white faces in, to reflect interior up-lighting.
-The digital in-glass printing helps the dome block 73% of solar heat gain while admitting 50% of visible light.
+The Ceramic digital glass printing helps the dome block 73% of solar heat gain while admitting 50% of visible light.